dbrimley/dbrimley.github.io/_posts/2015-12-16-hazelcast-ldap-security.md

 }
 {% endhighlight %}

+### UserStore & LDAP

+When we initialize the LoginModule we pass it a UserStore in the options Map class.

 ### Lifecycle Phases

 As mentioned above the LoginModule interface has distinct lifecycle methods that are called by Hazelcast.